 QD Examiner offers forensic examination of indented impressions.

-If text is written onto one page of a document while resting on another page of that document or indeed a separate document, indented impressions of the writing may be transferred and a permanent record of these impressions may be detectable.
+We can forensically examine text indented impressions which may have been written onto one page of a document while resting on another page (of the same or a different document) where a permanent impression may be detectable.

 A 6 page agreement with a signature page at the back is signed with the back page folded over and lying on top of the first page.
 Impressions of the signature may be visible on the top page(s) of the agreement, depending upon the pressure applied by the writer.
 If the signature page has been substituted, the impressions of a different signature might be present on the top page(s).

 An anonymous letter is written in a lined notepad.
 Impressions on the letter may reveal clues about the author, based on previous entries in the notepad.

 The ESDA (Electrostatic Detection Apparatus) or Docustat employs a sensitive electrostatic process to reveal these faint impressions of writing.
 When present, these impressions are preserved in the form of black toner particles affixed to a clear plastic sheet.

 The clarity of an ESDA trace depends upon many factors including the type of writing instrument, type of paper, amount of handling the document has received and how it has been stored.
 In favourable circumstances ESDA traces can reveal impressions on several sheets below the one bearing the original handwriting.